 Physical and dental exams are to be turned in by the first day of student attendance.
-Forms are available on the school web site.
+Forms are available in the school office.

 Sports physicals are required for students participating in sports in grade five through eight.
 Physicals required for sixth grade will fulfill the sports requirement.
+Forms are available through the office of from your coach.